 - 1. Talk to your teacher during an office hour or make an appointment for non-office hour. - 2.
-Study with another student in your section or in the other section. - 3.
+Study with another student in your class. - 3.
 Visit the Math Lab in MB 201 (top of the stairs) on 2nd floor of the Mack Building.
 It is a free service and is open all of the hours that the library is open.
 The HW solutions manual is in the Math Lab.